jdantonio/functional-ruby/README.md

 ### Behavior

 The `behavior` functionality is not import by default.
-It requires a separate require statement
+It requires a separate require statement:

 ```ruby
 require 'behavior'